kire9dk/maven-modules/README.md

 This project display sample maven modules structure.

-You code execute it with
+You could execute it with
 `mvn clean install` from the root folder

     [INFO] Reactor Summary: